St Katharine Docks

-St Katharine Docks is a former dock in the St Katherine and Wapping ward of the London Borough of Tower Hamlets.
+St Katharine Docks is a former dock in the St Katharine's and Wapping electoral ward of the London Borough of Tower Hamlets.
 It lies in the East End on the north bank of the River Thames, immediately downstream of the Tower of London and Tower Bridge.
 From 1828 to 1968, it was one of the commercial docks that made up the Port of London.
 It is in the redevelopment zone known as the London Docklands and is now a housing and leisure complex.

 History

 St Katharine Docks took their name from the former hospital of St Katharine's by the Tower, built in the 12th century, which stood on the site.
 An intensely built-up area, the entire 23-acre (9.5 hectares) Precinct of St Katharine by the Tower and part of East Smithfield, was earmarked for redevelopment by an act of Parliament, the St. Katharine's Dock Act 1825 (6 Geo.
-4. c. cv), with construction commencing in May 1827.
+4. c. cv), which incorporated the Saint Katharine Dock Company, with construction commencing in May 1827.
 Some 1,250 houses were demolished, together with the medieval hospital of St. Katharine.
 Around 11,300 inhabitants, mostly port workers crammed into unsanitary slums, lost their homes; only the property owners received compensation.
 The scheme was designed by engineer Thomas Telford and was his only major project in London.
 George Turnbull and James Waylen were working for Telford.
 To create as much quayside as possible, the docks were designed in the form of two linked basins (East and West), both accessed via an entrance lock from the Thames.
 Steam engines designed by James Watt and Matthew Boulton kept the water level in the basins about four feet above that of the tidal river.
 By 1830, the docks had cost over £2 million to build.

-Telford aimed to minimise the amount of quayside activity and specified that the docks' warehouses (designed by the architect Philip Hardwick) be built right on the quayside so that goods could be unloaded directly into them.
+The surrounding warehouses, placed close to the quayside so that goods could be unloaded directly into them, were designed by the architect Philip Hardwick.

 The docks were officially opened on 25 October 1828.
 Although well used, they were not a great commercial success and were unable to accommodate large ships.
-They were amalgamated in 1864 with the neighbouring London Docks.
+They were amalgamated by the London and Saint Katharine Docks Act 1864 (27 & 28 Vict. c. clxxviii) with the neighbouring London Docks to form the London and Saint Katharine Docks Company.
 In 1909, the Port of London Authority took over the management of almost all of the Thames docks, including St Katharine Dock.
 By the 1930s the only regular use was by ships of the General Steam Navigation Company.

 St Katharine Docks were badly damaged by German bombing during the Second World War.
 All the warehouses around the eastern basin were destroyed, and the site they had occupied remained derelict until the 1960s.
 The dock entrance lock was rebuilt in 1957 but the docks ceased commercial use in 1968.
 The remaining warehouses on the western side were demolished to make way for redevelopment.